Economy of Croatia: 21st century

-2016–2020
+2016–2019

-During 2015 the Croatian economy started with slow but upward economic growth, which continued during 2016 and conclusive at the end of the year seasonally adjusted was recorded at 3.5%.
-The better than expected figures during 2016 enabled the Croatian Government and with more tax receipts enabled the repayment of debt as well as narrow the current account deficit during Q3 and Q4 of 2016 This growth in economic output, coupled with the reduction of government debt has made a positive impact on the financial markets with many ratings agencies revising their outlook from negative to stable, which was the first upgrade of Croatia's credit rating since 2007.
+During 2015 the Croatian economy started with modest but upward economic growth, which continued during 2016 and conclusive at the end of the year seasonally adjusted was recorded at 3.5%.
+The better than expected figures during 2016 enabled the Croatian Government and with more tax receipts enabled the repayment of debt as well as narrow the current account deficit during the latter half of 2016.
+This growth in economic output, coupled with the reduction of government debt has made a positive impact on the financial markets with many ratings agencies revising their outlook from negative to stable, which was the first upgrade of Croatia's credit rating since 2007.
 Due to consecutive months of economic growth and the demand for labour, plus the outflows of residents to other European countries, Croatia had recorded the biggest fall in the number of unemployed during the month of November 2016 from 16.1% to 12.7%.

-2020– present

 2020

-COVID-19 Pandemic has caused more than 400,000 workers to file for economic aid of 4000.00 HRK./month.
-In the first quarter of 2020, Croatian GDP rose by 0.2% but then in Q2 Government of Croatia announced the biggest quarterly GDP plunge of -15.1% since GDP has been measured.
-Economic activity also plunged in Q3 2020 when GDP slid by an additional -10.0%.

-In autumn 2020 European Commission estimated total GDP loss in 2020 to be -9.6%.
-Growth was set to pick up in the last month of Q1 2021 and the second quarter of 2021 respectively +1.4% and +3.0%, meaning that Croatia was set to reach 2019 levels by 2022.
+The COVID-19 pandemic in Croatia caused severe economic damage to the country's revenue-rich tourism sector. has caused more than 400,000 workers to file for economic aid of 4,000 kuna per month.
+In the first quarter of 2020, Croatian GDP rose by 0.2% but then in Q2, the Government of Croatia announced the biggest quarterly GDP plunge of -15.1% in modern history.
+Economic activity related to newly limited tourism in Croatia also plunged in Q3 2020 when GDP slid by an additional -10%.
+In Autumn 2020 European Commission estimated total GDP loss in 2020 to be -9.6%.
+Growth was set to pick up in the last month of Q1 2021 and the second quarter of 2021 respectively +1.4% and +3.0%.